lampitosgames/TopDownGML/README.md

 # TopDownGML
-A proof of concept for top down games in GM:S 2
+A proof of concept for top down games in GM:S 2.
+If I can get some core functionality down, I have plans to turn this into a fully fledged story-based top down RPG.

 # Development Log
 This is temporary, I'll find a better place later